Lazarius2160/Projet_P5_Trousseau_Camba/README.md

 Links | [Package](https://github.com/dji-sdk/Onboard-SDK/) |

 ### To summarize :
-The project group found out that *Gazebo* was the best simulator they could use regarding its ROS compatibility, sensors emulated and modifiability/compatibility as it uses plugins to accept custom inputs, output custom data, and perform custom control in simulation.\
+The project group found out that *Gazebo* was the best simulator they could use regarding its ROS compatibility, sensors emulated and modifiability/compatibility as it uses plugins to accept custom inputs, output custom data, and perform custom control in simulation.
 The former group project tried out :
 - BebopsS, worked well but needed to change the waypoints directly onto the waypoints.txt
 - SJTU_drone, no issues noted
-- ArduPilot and SITL, the most advanced tutorial with the most capacities, but did not try with Gazebo.\
+- ArduPilot and SITL, the most advanced tutorial with the most capacities, but did not try with Gazebo.

-**comment mettre Gazebo, ROS, lunix etc = general config**
+Hence, we choose to test Ardupilot with Gazebo and/or ROS and Hector Quadrotor, also looking for informations about DJI assistant because the ALPAGA team as a M600.

 ## Conclusion :
 We tried out 3 solutions, working very differently from one to another :
 - Hector quadrotor, which is a meta package,
 - DJI assistant and flight simulator, a full suite of software to use with a DJI drone, unfortunatly we couldn't try it by ourselves,
 - Ardupilot flight controller paired with Gazebo or ROS.
 <br>

-Hector had the advantage of being very user friendly : everthing comes with the package, no need to install many softwares.
+Hector had the advantage of being very user friendly : everthing comes with the package, no need to install many softwares and low level so easy to modify.
 DJI was very complete and accurate but would only work using the DJI hardware.
 Ardupilot was the most complete but a bit hard to understand its architecture with ROS or Gazebo.
 <br>